 SoFi Student Loan Refinancing Interest Rates, Fees, and Terms

-When applying for any kind of loan refinancing, finding a rate and term that works for you in essential. are the rates and terms for this provider:
+When applying for any kind of loan refinancing, finding a rate and term that works for you in essential.

 - Terms – SoFi offers the following loan terms: 5, 7, 10, 15, and 20 years.